vincent-himpe/DIP2350/README.md

 - CAD source available under Creative Commons ZERO .
 Public Domain License.
 Altium Format.
 - Production pack (gerber/drill/bom available.
 - BOM is procurable from Digikey/Mouser as well as LCSC (Asia) with direct LCSC order codes if you want his to be partially assembled by JLCPCB.
+- pinheaders to be used are the turned pin type.
+Not the square Dupont style that destroys breadboards and ic sockets.
+Preci-Dip or equivalent.

 ![DIP2350 FRONT](https://github.com/user-attachments/assets/cd2cd542-4e73-4b8e-a0bb-81699b13926e)